Aztec Code: Governmental

 Car registration documents in Poland bear a summary, compressed by NRV2E algorithm, encoded as Aztec Code.
 Works are underway to enable car insurance companies to automatically fill in the relevant information based on digital photographs of the document as the first step of closing a new insurance contract.

 Federal Tax Service in Russia encodes payment information in tax notices as Aztec Code.

 Commercial

-Many bills in Canada are now using this technology as well, including EastLink (company), Shaw Cable, Bell Aliant and many more.
+Many bills in Canada are now using this technology as well, including EastLink, Shaw Cable, and Bell Aliant.